qhwa/fdlint-vim/readme.md

 ## usage
-It will check your code everytime you open a js,css or html file.
+It will check your code everytime you open and save a js,css or html file.